glic3rinu/passlib/docs/new_app_quickstart.rst

 a variable *memory* cost as well as time cost.
 It is incredibly well designed, and looks to likely replace all the others in this section.

-However, it is still young by comparison to the others; and has not been as throughly tested, or widely implemented.
+However, it is still young by comparison to the others; and has not been as thoroughly tested, or widely implemented.
 The only Python wrapper that exists does not even expose the underlying :func:`!scrypt` function, but is rather a file encryption tool.